CSS4J

 ImplementationScoreErrorUnit

-The JDK's DOM provides no iterable child collections, and Jsoup is not suitable for XML documents (neither was included).
+The JDK's DOM provides no iterable child collections so it was not included.

 DOM traversal: elementIterator() (small file)